Vector35/Sidekick-public/docs/guide/guide.md

 ## Features

-### Quick Search and Navigation
+### Powerful Analysis and Search

-* [User-Defined Indexes](indexes.md): Use natural language to describe items in the binary you're looking for and automatically find and display them. *(Note: This feature does not fully require Sidekick service access.
+* [Analysis Workbench](analysis_workbench.md): Using interactive assistance, develop and refine scripts that blend both Python code and the capabilities of large language models to perform complex analysis tasks.  *(Note: This feature does not fully require Sidekick service access.
 See [below](#sidekick-service) for details.)*
+* [User-Defined Indexes](indexes.md): Store and display items in the binary for quick and easy reference. *(Note: This feature does not require Sidekick service access.
+See [below](#sidekick-service) for details.)*
-* [Code Insight Map](code_insight_map.md): View relationships between items in your indexes to help you discover and understand high-level functionality of the program. *(Note: This feature does not fully require Sidekick service access.
+* [Code Insight Map](code_insight_map.md): View relationships between items in your indexes to help you discover and understand high-level functionality of the program. *(Note: This feature does not require Sidekick service access.
 See [below](#sidekick-service) for details.)*

 ### Improve Code Clarity